librariesio/libraries.io/docs/add-a-package-manager.md

 ### Add support to Watcher

-[Watcher](https://github.com/librariesio/watcher) polls RSS feeds and JSON API endpoints every 30 seconds to check for new and updated packages and then enqueues jobs to download those pacakges.
+[Watcher](https://github.com/librariesio/watcher) polls RSS feeds and JSON API endpoints every 30 seconds to check for new and updated packages and then enqueues jobs to download those packages.
 It helps reduce the load on the package manager registries and push new data into the system faster.

 If your package manager has RSS feeds of new packages or recently updated packages then add each url to the [`feeds`](https://github.com/librariesio/watcher/blob/master/watcher.rb#L49) array, along with the class name of the package.